 Purchasing practices are the way that retailers and brands interact and do business with the suppliers that produce their products such as strategic planning, sourcing, pricing, development and buying.
-The way we buy from and work with our suppliers can have an impact on the working conditions at their factories.
+The way we buy from and work with our suppliers can impact the working conditions at their factories.
 Good purchasing practices are therefore essential to promote better working conditions.
-Therefore, we work on improving our purchasing practices, we do this mainly through our commitment and work within ACT.
+We work on improving our purchasing practices, mainly through our commitment and work within ACT.
 See chapter 8.7 for more information on this initiative.